Qatar says Gaza cease-fire will begin Friday morning, with aid to follow 'as soon as possible'

 NETANYAHU SAYS TRUCE WON’T END WAR

-The truce agreement had raised hopes of eventually winding down the war, which has leveled vast swaths of Gaza, fueled a surge of violence in the occupied West Bank, and stirred fears of a wider conflagration across the Middle East.
+The truce agreement raised hopes of eventually winding down the war, which has leveled vast swaths of Gaza, fueled a surge of violence in the occupied West Bank and stirred fears of a wider conflagration across the Middle East.

 The Israeli military said it was striking the sources of the launches.
 Israel and Hezbollah, which fought a monthlong war in 2006, have repeatedly traded fire across the border since the war in Gaza broke out.

-Prime Minister Benjamin Netanyahu vowed to continue the war after the truce expires, with the goal of destroying Hamas' military capabilities, ending its 16-year rule in Gaza and returning all of the estimated 240 captives held in Gaza by Hamas and other groups.
+Prime Minister Benjamin Netanyahu vowed to continue the war after the truce expires to destroy Hamas' military capabilities, end its 16-year rule in Gaza and return all the estimated 240 captives held in Gaza by Hamas and other groups.

 “We will continue it until we achieve all our goals,” Netanyahu said, adding that he had delivered the same message in a phone call to U.S. President Joe Biden.
 Washington has provided extensive military and diplomatic support to Israel since the start of the war.

-The delay in implementing the cease-fire dismayed uprooted Palestinians in Gaza, who hope to use the few days of quiet to visit homes they fled – or at least the wreckage of them -- and to reconnect with families after the massive dispersal caused by the Israeli assault.
+The delay in implementing the cease-fire dismayed uprooted Palestinians in Gaza, who hope to use the few days of quiet to visit homes they had fled — or at least the wreckage of them — and reconnect with families.
+More than 1.7 million people, three-fourths of Gaza’s population, have been displaced in the war.

 “We’d been waiting and hoping since yesterday,” said Aya Hamad, who is sheltering at a hospital in the central city of Deir al Balah.
-“We wanted to go home to get a change of clothes for our children, even though we know our homes have been bombed and are gone. … But no, it’s all for nothing.”
+“We wanted to go home to get a change of clothes for our children, even though we know our homes have been bombed … It’s all for nothing.”

-Many talked of trying to make short visits to homes in Gaza City in the north of the territory, though it was unlikely Israeli troops controlling the area would have allowed it.

 Israeli troops hold much of northern Gaza and say they have dismantled tunnels and much of Hamas' infrastructure there.
-Israeli forces on Wednesday revealed what they said was a major Hamas hideout in a tunnel beneath Shifa Hospital.
+Israeli forces Wednesday revealed what they said was a major Hamas hideout in a tunnel beneath Gaza City's Shifa Hospital.

 The territory's largest medical center has been at the heart of a fierce battle of narratives over both sides' allegedly reckless endangerment of civilians.
 Hamas and hospital staff deny Israeli allegations that Shifa was used as a militant command center.

-The military said Thursday it detained Mohammed Abu Selmia, the director of Shifa, for questioning over his involvement in what it said were “extensive” Hamas activities in the hospital.
+The military said Thursday it detained Shifa's director, Mohammed Abu Selmia, for questioning over his involvement in what it called “extensive” Hamas activities in the hospital.
 Gaza’s Health Ministry called on international bodies to intervene and said it would no longer cooperate with the World Health Organization in evacuating hospitals.

 Fighting has raged outside the hospital for days, and hundreds of people have already been evacuated to the south.
 It was unclear if the arrest of Abu Selmia would affect those efforts.

+Israeli military spokesman Col. Richard Hecht said combat operations would continue “until we are given the order to hold our fire.”

+Israeli troops have surrounded the Jabaliya refugee camp and called on any residents inside to evacuate during a three-hour window Thursday, he said.
+The military has said it is pursuing Hamas fighters in Jabaliya, a dense urban district adjacent to Gaza City that has come under intense bombardment for weeks.

-Israel has threatened to launch wider operations in southern Gaza, where most of the territory's population is now located.
+Israel has threatened to extend its invasion to southern Gaza, where most of the territory's population is now located.
 More than 1 million people, including hundreds of thousands who fled the north, have crammed into overflowing U.N.-run shelters with dwindling food, water and basic supplies.

 For Hamas, the cease-fire would provide an opportunity to regroup after weeks of apparently heavy losses.
 Hamas leader Yehya Sinwar, who is believed to be alive and in hiding in Gaza, is likely to claim the release of Palestinian prisoners as a major achievement and declare victory if the war ends.